CaQtiml/caqtiml.github.io/_posts/2025-06-16-cache_coherency_1.md

 > SIDE NOTE: When referring to RAM and main memory, they are mostly DRAM, while the cache is made from SRAM.
 SRAM is faster than DRAM.

 This blog is originally published in [Medium](https://medium.com/@caqtiml/cache-coherency-series-part-1-introduction-8eb9fed8d23d).
-I copy it to here.
-Therefore, this blog may still contain some errors from copying process.
-I haven't proofreaded this blog once more yet.